dennispaul8/dennispaul8/README.md

 I’m a frontend developer focused on building **web3 applications** by integrating and interacting with smart contracts on the [Sui blockchain](https://sui.io).

-In a short time, I’ve pushed real-world dApps, including:
+I’ve pushed real-world dApps, including:

 - **Sui Faucet dApp** – "A user-friendly interface to request test tokens on the Sui network for development and testing purposes"
 - **On-chain Voting dApp** – "A frontend platform that lets users view proposals and cast votes directly on-chain"